tflander/Esp32IotKata/solutions/06.crappyCodeClub/README.md

 low-level networking code - functions `wifiConnect()`, `apConnect()`, `startListener()` - I'm going to just move them to `boot.py` for now.
 It seems this is boilerplate code that doesn't belong in `main.py`.

 The code for the green and red led is the same code that we test-drove in a previous kata.
 Let's re-use the test-driven code and delete the duplication.

+The function `measureDistance()` is doing a lot.
+It potentially uses the timer, handles global data from the main thread, reads the sensor, handles re-try logic, decides if we might have a state change (occupied to available or available to occupied), decides if the state change is real, and flips the LEDs if the state change is real.
+Let's break it up and see what we get.
+Once we have a bunch of small pieces of logic, we can decide how we want to put the logic together.

+First, let's separate the timer lambda definition from the function that does stuff.

+Now, let's test-drive a class that detects if the state of the booth changed.
+Most of the code will move to this class.